francescacraievich/real-time-cyber-anomaly-detection/docs/system_specification.md

 ## 1. Introduction

 ### 1.1 Purpose
-The Real-Time Cyber Anomaly Detection System is designed to identify malicious network traffic patterns and security threats in real-time by analyzing logs from multiple honeypot sources and normal network traffic.
+The Real-Time Cyber Anomaly Detection System is designed to identify malicious network traffic patterns and security threats in real-time by analyzing Suricata IDS logs and normal network traffic.
 The system leverages machine learning techniques, specifically One-Class SVM, to distinguish between benign and anomalous network behavior.

 ### 1.2 Scope
 This document describes the functional and non-functional requirements, system architecture, data specifications, and risk analysis for the Real-Time Cyber Anomaly Detection platform.
 The system targets network security monitoring in enterprise environments and research contexts.